sujaraysayan/cdm/README.md

 # Customer Demand Management
-How to install this project
+How to install this project (Windows)

 1. install git bash from : https://git-scm.com/downloads
 2. add SSH key in your account setting